Stylback/home-server/README.md

 ### Initial setup

- Docker lets us set up containers to hold our services, making it easy to handle access and permissions.
 There are multiple ways to use Docker, we will be using the `compose` method which entails three steps:

 1. Create a `docker-compose.yml` file
-2. In the file, add any necessary parameters to make the service work (_these can often be pasted directly from the service's documentation_)
+2. In the file, add any necessary parameters to make the service work
-3. Launch the service with `sudo docker compose up -d`
+3. Build the Docker image with `sudo docker compose up -d`

 To install the necessary Docker components I followed their [official documentation](https://docs.docker.com/engine/install/) which can be summarized below as: